Contact

 (together, the Restrictions).

-(i) a private fund or professional fund in accordance with the provisions of the Securities and Investment Business Act, 2010 (as amended) and the Mutual Funds Regulations, 2010 (as amended); or
+(i) a private fund or professional fund in accordance with the provisions of the Securities and Investment Business Act, Revised Edition 2020 (as amended) and the Mutual Funds Regulations, Revised Edition 2020 (as amended) or

 (ii) an approved fund in accordance with the provisions of the Regulations,